Polar Bear tubes are a life-changing alternative to ice.

 - Keep it clean.
 If you keep the inside of your Polar Bear tube clean, you can use the water as an emergency source of clean water.

 - Let the glue dry.
 Glue one end fitting onto your PVC pipe and give it plenty of time to dry.
-When you are comfortable that it is dry, fill up the tube to about 90% with water and glue the other end fitting on.

 - After the second fitting has had time to dry, throw your new Polar Bear tubes in the freezer and get ready to take them into the outdoors.